jddixon/magicsack/ghpDoc/index.md

 ### add

 The `add` command adds the files listed.
-These are specified using **globs**, meaning patterns.
+These are specified using **globs**, file name patterns.
 So if for example `FILE` is `abc*`, then all local files whose names begin with `abc` will be added to magicsack.

 This is not a destructive operation.
+That is, if a file is added, it will be copied into .magicsack, be the original will be unaffected.

 ### list

-`list` is followed by zero or more globs.
-If there are no globs, then the entire contents of the magicksack store will be listed.
+`list` is followed by zero or more globs (file name patterns).
+If there are no globs, then the entire contents of the magicsack store will be listed.
 Otherwise any file matching the pattern will be listed

 The listing contains only information about the document(s) requested,